-- a.
+- A. It shall be the policy of the Board to give each board member the opportunity to received equal training and attendance at non-CVEA related meetings. - 1.
+Approval - a.
 When a director has been selected by the Board to serve as the Cooperative's representative on a standing industry board or committee, it is presumed that appropriate travel and expenses are also approved. - b.
 No approval will be required when board members travel to regular board meetings, special board meetings, annual membership meetings, board work sessions, board committee meetings, and other meetings within the service area.
 Reimbursement of travel expenses and daily fees will be as prescribed in the Policy 109.
 The Board reserves the right to review the reasonableness of expenditures. - c.
 Those directors not selected to represent the Cooperative and who wish to travel outside the service area will be by approval of the Board.
 This includes: APA meetings, regional meetings, national meetings, and educational meetings/schools.
 In the event that the presence of at least one board member is required for a meeting within the state, but outside the service area, approval may be granted by the President if circumstances do not allow for Board approval at a regular meeting. - 2.
 Discretion should be used by the Board when approving out-of-area travel.
 It may not be necessary that the entire Board be present at a meeting outside the area to represent the Cooperative. - 3.
-When approving board member travel for educational purposes, the following criteria should be considered: - a. length of time on the board; - b. the board member's desire to remain on the board; - c. the educational courses that have been taken by the board member; - d. the board member's reason for wanting to attend a particular training session.
+When approving board member travel for educational purposes, the following criteria should be considered: - a. length of time on the board: - b. the board member's desire to remain on the board; - c. the educational courses that have been taken by the board member; - d. the board member's reason for wanting to attend a particular training session. - 4.
+When board members travel to meetings outside of the service area, a verbal or written report of the meeting will be provided at the next regular board

-- 4. When board members travel to meetings outside of the service area, a verbal or written report of the meeting will be provided at the next regular board meeting.
+- meeting.
 The board meeting minutes will include a summary of the report to reflect the meeting name, date, location and key points provided by the attending director. - 5.
 Under no circumstances will the travel expenses for a spouse or friend of a board member be paid by the Cooperative. - 6.
 All board expenses will be reimbursed by the Cooperative according to Policy 109. - 7.
 In the event that travel for a particular meeting may be lengthy and require considerable monetary outlay by the board member, a request may be submitted for a travel advance not to exceed 75 percent of the projected costs including air fare, personal vehicle use, room and board, taxi and bus fares, and other miscellaneous expenses. - 8.
 Following approved travel, the board member will prepare an expense sheet with receipts, which will be presented to the CEO for reimbursement minus any travel advance. - 9.
 Each board member is responsible to review his/her expenses and meeting attendance.
 Board members should be willing to travel in order to increase their knowledge of state, national, and political influences on the Cooperative.